-GASB 34 can be accessed at:
+&lt;sup>13 GASB 34 can be accessed at:

-- Reporting Yardi reports contain financial information reported in Yardi, including the financial position of the CDBG-DR/MIT Program grant and financial transactions performed to maintain the budget and overall financial assessment.
-The most used report is the Trial Balance report, which displays: - The balance of every account in the system, including funds received and disbursed by date and source, like a cash journal report and cash disbursements journal. - o Payroll accounts to distinguish between expenses for payroll salaries and fringe benefits categories to ensure payroll costs are appropriately allocated to CDBG-DR/MIT accounts, similar to a payroll journal.
+- General ledger The General Ledger summarizes, in chronological order, the activity and financial status of all the accounts in Yardi and can be run for specific periods (e.g., monthly, quarterly, fiscal year, etc.) and desired accounts.
+Information is transferred to the general ledger after it is entered into the appropriate journal.
+Entries transferred to the general ledger are cross-referenced to the applicable journal to permit the tracking of any financial transaction. - Reporting Yardi reports contain financial information reported in Yardi, including the financial position of the CDBG-DR/MIT Program grant and financial transactions performed to maintain the budget and overall financial assessment.
+The most used report is the Trial Balance report, which displays: - The balance of every account in the system, including funds received and disbursed by date and source, like a cash journal report and cash disbursements journal. - Payroll accounts to distinguish between expenses for payroll salaries and fringe benefits categories to ensure payroll costs are appropriately allocated to CDBG-DR/MIT accounts, similar to a payroll journal.